mwcproject/docs.mwc.mw/developers/integration.md

 # Integration

-The integration of the **MWC** into various systems or processes revolves around two core workflows: **Send** and **Receive**.
-These workflows ensure smooth, privacy-focused, and efficient transactions within the MWC ecosystem.
+The integration of the **MWC** revolves around two core workflows: **Send** and **Receive**.
+These workflows ensure smooth, privacy-focused, and efficient transactions.

 ### **Understanding the Interactive Process**

 MWC transactions are inherently **interactive**, requiring communication between the sender and the recipient.
 At its core, the sender creates an initial slate (a transaction template), shares it with the recipient, and waits for the recipient to respond with an updated slate.
-This updated slate is then finalized and broadcast to the blockchain. x
+This updated slate is then finalized and broadcast to the blockchain by the sender.

 ## **Software Requirements**

 ::: tip
-The MWC Python SDK simplifies interaction with the MWC Wallet API for managing transactions.
-It supports both the Owner API (transaction creation, finalization, balance retrieval) and Foreign API (receiving transactions).
+The [MWC Python SDK](https://github.com/mwcproject/mwcmw.py/tree/main) supports both Wallet and Node APIs, including their respective Owner and Foreign APIs:

+Wallet Owner API: Handles transaction creation, finalization, balance retrieval, and key management.
+Wallet Foreign API: Facilitates receiving transactions and external interactions.
+Node Owner API: Provides control over the node, including querying blockchain data.
+Node Foreign API: Allows external interactions with the node for transaction broadcasting and retrieval.
-[MWC Python SDK Repository](https://github.com/mwcproject/mwcmw.py/tree/main) includes example workflows for Sender and Recipient in the `/examples` folder.
+Examples for Sender and Recipient workflows are in the /examples folder.
 :::

 ### **1. MWC Node Setup**